zeqzoq/zeqzoq.github.io/_posts/2024-12-08-Platypwn-2024-Forensics-DeepBlueSea.md

 They gave `treasure-map.ora` file

-Make a Bbasic research about .ora and what is it.
+Make a basic research about .ora and what is it.

 <img src="/assets/images/platypwn24/image1.png" alt="">